Complete Guide to the Federal Employee Retirement System

 Special Note for Active & Reserve Military

 Retired military receiving pensions can opt to buy their military time back which will increase the total federal civilian creditable service.
-Often, it makes sense to buy military time if you retired at a low salary (in the military) and have a much higher federal salary.
+Often, it makes sense to do a military buyback if you retired at a low salary (in the military) and have a much higher federal salary.
 Take the time to run the numbers on buying back military time vs not.

 Other special notes: